 Healthy Grilled Turkey Stuffed Peppers by Yummy Healthy Easy

-Baloian Farms is a third generation family farm located in Fresno, CA in the heart of the San Joaquin Valley.
+This blog post is sponsored by Baloian Farms, a third generation family farm located in Fresno, CA in the heart of the San Joaquin Valley.
 Baloian Farms grows peppers, mixed vegetables and leaf lettuce but peppers are their specialty.
 Bell peppers, sweet mini peppers, baby bell peppers, and hot peppers.
 They have farms throughout central and southern California and Mexico to provide peppers and vegetables year round.
 One of their latest offerings is fresh squash with a seasoning packet included, just waiting for you to slice and sauté.
 And coming this summer – mini peppers with dip perfect for on-the-go snacking.

-Disclosure: Baloian Farms provided the casserole dishes for this giveaway.
+Disclosure: Baloian Farms provided the casserole dishes for a giveaway that went with this post.
 I have not been compensated in any other way.
 All opinions are my own.